Return to Headlines

 How do we know what is going on in class?

 Asking your student what is happening is the best and first place to start.
 It is important as well to check the gradebook, as I try to update it weekly...I am not always successful, as many of the things we do take a very long time to assess.
 Again, the very best way to stay informed is to ask your child about class and what s/he is doing and learning.
 If you still cannot get a straight answer, send me an email.
 I am always happy to visit with parents about progress and activities.

 What if there are Missing Assignments in the gradebook?

 Don't panic!!
 It is likely that I have not entered the assignment, and it shows up as missing until I do so.
 Send an email and ask me about it.

 What about grading?

 It would be my hope that every child made a 100 on every assignment, but that is not reality.
 Students will face challenges that many of them have never faced before this year in my class.
 There will be tears of anxiety, but they will turn to tears of triumph when they overcome the obstacles they face.
-5th and 6th grades are pivotal years for many students when it comes to having to work hard for the "A." I don't put a lot of stock in grades honestly.
+I don't put a lot of stock in grades honestly.
 I look at the whole child and his/her learning and growth.
 Please be advised that not everything we do will be a grade.
 I know that many students fret over that, and I understand that.
 I sometimes may plan on taking a grade on an assessment or assignment, but realize that doing so is not in the best interest of the students.
 Sometimes I may give an assignment that is not for a grade, and decide to take a grade on it.
 Sometimes I may take a grade for some students, but not for all students.
 Please understand that I will do what is in the best interest of each individual the student.